 Fancy joining the enormous Worthy Farm festival?
 Here’s absolutely everything you need to know about Glastonbury 2020.

-When do Glastonbury 2020 tickets go on re-sale and how can I enter the special ballot?
+When do Glastonbury 2020 tickets go on re-sale?

 Glastonbury Festival 2020 tickets with coach packages went on sale at 6pm on Thursday October 3 and sold out in just 27 minutes.
 Then general tickets went on sale at 9am on Sunday October 6 and sold out in just 34 minutes.